 FROM THE AUTHOR:

 "The future of all people is tied to the leader they follow.
 Leadership is the driving force behind their pursuit of a better future.
-Without it, people lack courage, inspiration, and persistence to move forward.
-Leadership embraces such powerful concepts as credibility, motivation, influence, encouragement, vision, teamwork and empower-ment.
+Without it, people lack the courage, inspiration, and persistence to move forward.
+Leadership embraces such powerful concepts as credibility, motivation, influence, encouragement, vision, teamwork, and empowerment.
 The importance of leadership cannot be overstated.
-Families, civic clubs, universities, churches, small businesses, large corporations, athletic teams and even nations are all directly affected by the quality of their leadership.
+Families, civic clubs, universities, churches, small businesses, large corporations, athletic teams, and even nations are all directly affected by the quality of their leadership.
 This book is devoted to providing a basic understanding of the dynamics of leadership."

 ABOUT L. KEN JONES:

 Dr. Ken Jones served as chancellor of Lubbock Christian University in Lubbock, Texas from 2011-2017.
 Previously, from 1993-2011 he served as the president of LCU.
 Before coming to the university, Dr. Jones served as a minister for the Churches of Christ for 11 years, and on the faculty of the Agricultural Engineering Department of Oklahoma State University for 5 years.
 He and His wife are now retired in his native Oklahoma.

 As a university administrator, Dr. Jones put into place many leadership principles that made LCU more organizationally sound.
 He was also able to mentor student leaders, preparing them for a life of leadership after graduation.
 Under his influence, the university now offers a Master’s in Leadership degree that serves multiple academic disciplines and is offered online.